Children Are Not Little Adults

 Children are affected by environmental contaminants differently from adults.
 Children typically may be more highly exposed to contaminants and are more vulnerable to their toxic effects.

-Children generally eat more food, drink more water, and breathe more air relative to their size than adults do, and consequently they may be exposed to relatively higher amounts of contaminants in these media.
-Children's normal activities, such as putting their hands in their mouths or playing on the ground, create opportunities for exposures to contaminants that adults do not face.
+Children generally eat more food, drink more water, and breathe more air relative to their size than adults do, and consequently they may be exposed to relatively higher amounts of contaminants.
+Children's normal activities, such as putting their hands in their mouths or playing on the ground create opportunities for exposures to contaminants that adults do not face.
 In addition, environmental contaminants may affect children disproportionately because their immune defenses are not fully developed or their growing organs are more easily harmed.

 Children's environmental health is important because children experience:

-Children, beginning in the womb and continuing through adolescence, are very different from adults.
-They are in a dynamic state of growth, with cells multiplying and organ systems developing at a rapid rate.
+Children, beginning in the womb and continuing through adolescence, are in a dynamic state of growth, with cells multiplying and organ systems developing at a rapid rate.
 At birth their nervous, respiratory, reproductive and immune systems are not yet fully developed.
-In the first four months of life an infant more than doubles its weight.
 Young children breathe more rapidly and take in more air in proportion to their body weight than do adults.

 Different Absorption Rates